ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

    Use ``--brief`` to suppress printing current value and/or ``-c 0`` to suppress truncation of the descriptions.

-Any setting which is a Boolean (``omnitrace-avail --settings --value --brief --filter bool``) accepts a case insensitive match to nearly all common expressions for Boolean logic:
+Any Boolean setting (``omnitrace-avail --settings --value --brief --filter bool``) accepts a case insensitive match for nearly all common Boolean logic expressions:
 ``ON``, ``OFF``, ``YES``, ``NO``, ``TRUE``, ``FALSE``, ``0``, ``1``, etc.

 Exploring components